 - The incumbent must be willing to sign a Condition of Employment Agreement acknowledging the prohibition of the use of tobacco products both on and off duty.

-The following duties will be accomplished with or without reasonable accommodations.
-Subsequent to a conditional job offer, applicants must take and pass a comprehensive medical examination, including drug testing and a vision standard not worse than 20/200, provided there has been at least three months of success wearing soft contact lenses.
+Subsequent to a conditional job offer, applicants must complete a comprehensive medical examination, including drug testing and a vision standard not worse than 20/200, provided there has been at least three months of success wearing soft contact lenses.
 Must be able to perform essential job functions (reasonable accommodation may be made on a case-by-case-basis);

 - Associate or higher degree in law enforcement, public administration or related field from an accredited university or college.

 - Prior law enforcement or military experience.